-From Ross Scott, the maker of Freeman's Mind, a machinima from the Half-Life 2 Universe that focuses on the life of two Civil Protection agents, Mike, who has a passion for dealing out justice, specifically the Combinebrand of justice and his oddball partner, Dave, who is quite prone to reckless or weird behavior.Find the whole series here.
+Ross Scott, the maker of Freeman's Mind, with the help of his friend Craig, created a machinima from the Half-Life 2 Universe that focuses on the life of two Civil Protection agents, Mike, who has a passion for dealing out justice, specifically the Combinebrand of justice and his oddball partner, Dave, who is quite prone to reckless or weird behavior.Find the whole series here.

 Bullying a Dragon: In the animated Double Feature episode, Mike mentions that the Combine didn't care to suppress global communications but merely demanded cooperation.
 The telecom companies not only refused, they demanded money from them.
 The Combine subsequently killed everyone involved.